-SparkPoint at Cañada College is a financial education and coaching support program that provides students and community members with the tools to achieve financial stability.
+SparkPoint at Cañada College is a one-stop financial coaching and education center where students and community members access a full range of free services that lead towards financial stability.
 Through partnerships with a broad range of organizations and funders, SparkPoint at Cañada College empowers individuals to engage in positive financial behaviors.
-Affiliated with United Way of the Bay Area and the Working Students Success Network, SparkPoint at Cañada College features financial coaching that individuals utilize like personal trainers in order to achieve financial fitness.
-Students work one-on-one with their personal financial coach to:
+Affiliated with United Way Bay Area, SparkPoint at Cañada College features financial coaching that individuals utilize like personal trainers in order to achieve financial fitness.
+Students work one-on-one with their personal financial coach to: :

-- · Increase income by obtaining certificates and degrees

-- Create a budget
+- · Create a budget

 - · Pay off debt and save money

 - · Access free and low cost banking

-- Review credit scores and reports for accuracy
+- · Review credit scores and reports for accuracy

-- Address food insecurities
+- · Address food insecurities

+- Increase income

-- · Discover and access resources including benefits when eligible
+- · Discover resources including benefits when eligible

 - · Look for jobs and obtain résumé and cover letter critique

-- · Seek free income tax assistance
+- Learn about free income tax assistance